staticlibs/external_soci/README.md

 This project is a part of [Staticlibs](http://staticlibs.net/).

-This project contains a custom CMake script for the [SOCI](http://soci.sourceforge.net/) library.
+This project contains a custom CMake script for the [SOCI](http://soci.sourceforge.net/) library that can be used to build sources imported from [CentOS lookaside](https://github.com/staticlibs/lookaside_soci.git).

-[SOCI repository imported from Fedora EPEL lookaside](https://github.com/ojdkbuild/lookaside_soci) is used as a git submodule of this project.

 Link to the [documentation](http://soci.sourceforge.net/doc/3.2/).